Contextual Thompson Sampling via Generation of Missing Data: Experiment details

-\paragraph{LinUCB} We implement LinUCB-disjoint in \citep{li2010contextual}, on contexts $X_t$.
+\paragraph{LinUCB.} We implement LinUCB-disjoint in \citep{li2010contextual}, on contexts $X_t$.
 We set $\alpha=0.1$ as it performs well in comparison to a small set of other values tried (\{0.1,1,2\}).
-In this particular setting, the task features are different for each action, there are few actions in each environment, and the arms are generated independently, so it is appropriate to exclude task features from the on-line modeling for LinUCB.
 Note that unlike TS-Gen, LinUCB does not learn a rich and flexible prior based on task features $Z_\tau$.